Do you feel stuck? Frustrated? Like maybe you are living a stagnant life?

 The One Big Commitment To Stop Living A Stagnant Life

-Many of our daily thought messages are a result of other people telling us who we are.
-Clarity comes when we deconstruct those limiting outdated ideas that we have about ourselves and replace them with present truths about core identity.
+Many of our daily thought messages result from other people telling us who we are.
+Clarity comes when we deconstruct those limiting outdated ideas about ourselves and replace them with present truths about core identity.

 Yup, We Are Going To Talk About Your Childhood

-As a result, we repress our real self to please those around us.
+As a result, we repress our authentic self to please those around us.
 For humans, staying in relationship is a highly desirable thing, especially if you are a small child who needs the “big people” to feed and shelter you.
-Often in adulthood, we unconsciously allow other folks opinions and thoughts keep us in stuck.
+Often in adulthood, we unconsciously allow other folks’ opinions and thoughts keep us stuck.

 We find ourselves living a stagnant life when we are afraid to rebel against other’s expectations.Midlife Is Magical

 When we refuse to make changes out of fear of consequences, we stagnate.
 Humans are designed to expand and increase our knowledge base, including self-knowledge.
 Living in stagnation is often the result of ignoring our longings and desires, rejecting the guidance of our emotions.

 To Stop Living in Stagnation, You Might Need Support

 While choosing to change at any time is possible, it might take some strategy and help.
 Make sure you work with a life coach, a financial planner, or a medical professional if you need structure in those areas.